Minimum Academic Preparation Standards (MAPS)

 BM and BA students may use the pass/fail option for up to 12 credits of non-music course work required for the degree, except Written Communications.
 BME students may use the pass/fail option only for K-12 student teaching.
 Transfer students are limited to one pass-fail credit for every eight semester hours of credit earned in the College of Music.
 Students must follow the pass/fail policies of the college or school in which such credit is earned.

 Admission Deferrals and Cancellations

-Students admitted to the College of Music may defer admission for up to one semester without re-applying or re-auditioning.
-Students who have deferred admission must contact the Undergraduate Office before enrolling in music courses so that diagnostic exams, placement auditions, and other orientation activities can be scheduled.
+Students admitted to the College of Music may defer admission for up to two semesters (not including summer) without re-applying or re-auditioning.
+Students who have deferred admission must contact the Undergraduate Studies Office before enrolling in music courses so that diagnostic exams, placement auditions, and other orientation activities can be scheduled.
 Please contact the Office of Admissions for more specific information about deferrals and cancellations. http://www.colorado.edu/admissions/undergraduate/who-do-i-contact-intl